-An Undergraduate or Graduate student is an individual who has completed formal admission procedures and has been admitted to a degree program at NSCAD University.
+An Undergraduate or Graduate student is an individual who has completed formal admission procedures and has been admitted to an undergraduate degree or graduate degree program at NSCAD University.

 Visiting Student

 An individual permitted to take courses at NSCAD for transfer credit toward a degree or diploma program at another post-secondary institution.